Terry Hall (policeman)

 Terrance Levi Hall (13 September 1945 – 1 January 2016) was a Canadian policeman who served as an officer of the Toronto Police Service and the Ontario Provincial Police (OPP).
 Hall was the commander of the OPP's Special Squad, which targeted outlaw biker gangs, and was the lead investigator in the Port Hope 8 case, in which six members of Satan's Choice Motorcycle Club were controversially convicted of murder.

 Early police career

 Hall was born in Tillsonburg, the son of Frank and Ethel Hall.
 He joined the Toronto Police Service in 1962 at the age of 17.
 In 1967, he transferred over to the Ontario Provincial Police (OPP).
-As a policeman, he stood out because he was 6'5 tall.
+As a policeman, he stood out because he was 6 ft 5 in tall.
 Paul Bailey, a policeman with the York Regional Police, said of him: "He was a consummate professional and a great friend to many police officers".
 Baily stated that he had a great hatred for outlaw bikers and when the police raided the clubhouses of biker gangs: "He would be the first one in the door and the last one to leave.
 I raided a number of them with him."